-Each student is eligible to receive academic advising from an assigned MIHS counselor who can provide information regarding the 4-year plan and the Personalized Pathways, special opportunities and programs, and post-high-school options.
+Academic advising from an assigned MIHS counselor is available to all students.
+The counselor can provide information regarding the 4-year plan and the Personalized Pathways, special opportunities and programs, and post-high-school options.
 Students served by IEP's receive academic advising from both their MIHS counselor and IEP Case Manager.
 All of these advisors offer academic planning and review throughout the school year, with special emphasis on registration advising in March through May.
-Students are encouraged to meet with their counselors early in their high school careers and on a regular basis throughout high school.
 Counselors, teachers, and parents can give important input to students as they develop their academic programs, consider their Personalized Pathways, and select post-high school programs and pursuits.